JulienPascal/ANN_Flux/README.md

 ## ANN_1.ipynb

-ANN example with Flux.jl with simple functions.
+ANN example with Flux.jl with two simple functions.

+## ANN_2.ipynb

+ANN to solve for a Bellman equation.
+The function to approximate is unknown.